 - Easy to use

-- No prescription required
+- No prescription required (unlike the patch)

-- A one-time purchase can be used for up to 2 years
+- Re-usable for up to 2 years

 - Reversible at any time if you decide you would like to become pregnant

 What Are the Disadvantages?